ApryseSDK/pdftron-react-native/README.md

 ##### initialPageNumber
 number, optional

-Defines the initial page number that viewer lands on when the document opens.
+Defines the initial page number that viewer displays when the document is opened.
+Note that page numbers are 1-indexed.

 ```js
 <DocumentView